BitBangersCode/NodeBB-Wiki/Contributor-style-guide.md

         // code here ...
     } else {
         // otherwise ...
-    }
+    };

-Put conditionals and statements on separate lines :
+Put conditionals and statements on separate lines:

     if (leTired)
         haveANap();